Chipboard Flooring Sheets

 As a business supplying chipboard flooring, we sell 18 mm and 22 mm thickness chipboard sheets that are moisture resistant to the industry standard P5 rating.

-This means that it can be used in indoor locations where there is likely to be humidity, rather than anywhere that it is likely to get very wet, like on the exterior of a house or other building.
+This means that it can be used in indoor locations where there is likely to be humidity, rather than anywhere where it is likely to get very wet, like on the exterior of a house or other building.

 You’ll find great prices and availability here at Materials Market.
 We even offer free delivery over £250!